Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Introduction

-Sequence-dependent and sequence-independent methods have been proposed to address the second question, namely to assign an identity to each neuron in every imaging volume.
-In a sequence-dependent method, a tracking or registration algorithm maps the correspondence between two sets of neurons in adjacent volumes, see for example \cite{wen20213deecelltracker}.
-This method could work well for semi-immobilized \textit{C. elegans} (\cite{wen20213deecelltracker}), when cell displacements are relatively small and spatiotemporal continuity of imaging volumes approximately holds; but it is prone to error accumulation when cell displacements are large, rapid and not easily predictable.
+Sequence-dependent and sequence-independent methods have been proposed to address the second question, namely to assign a digital identity to each neuron in every imaging volume.
+For example, the recently developed 3DeeCellTracker \cite{wen20213deecelltracker} is a sequence-dependent method, by which a tracking or registration algorithm maps the correspondence between two sets of neurons in adjacent volumes.
+3DeeCellTracker would work well for semi-immobilized animals, when cell displacements are relatively small and spatiotemporal continuity of imaging volumes approximately holds; but it is prone to error accumulation when cell displacements are large, rapid and not easily predictable.
+By adapting the single-particle-tracking framework, Lagache et al. \cite{YusteR_PCB_2021} proposed a method called Elastic Motion Correction and Concatenation (EMC\textsuperscript{2}) to deal with the tracking gap: neurons may appear and disappear in consecutive time frames depending on whether calcium florescent signals can be detected.
+EMC\textsuperscript{2} was successfully applied to extract neural activity in the highly deformable \textit{Hydra}.

 Sequence-independent methods allocate neuron identities by ignoring the temporal order of imaging volumes.
-For example, by carefully designing a feature vector for each neuron in every volume, \cite{leifer2017} could allocate neuron identities all at once by a hierarchical clustering algorithm.
-In a different approach, an algorithm aims to find optimal neuron assignment by maximizing the intrinsic similarity between a point-set in a testing volume and that in a different imaging volume or in human-annotated atlases (e.g., OpenWorm \cite{openwormszigeti2014} or NeuroPAL \cite{NeuroPAL}).
-The intrinsic similarity could be cast in a probabilistic graphic model (\cite{HangLu_2021}) or a transformer neural network model (\cite{leifertransformer}).
-Notably, these methods could also be used for identifying neurons across individuals.
+In an earlier work, Nguyen et al.\cite{leifer2017} carefully build a $300$-dimensional cluster vector for each neuron in every volume by mapping its correspondence to a point set in each of the $300$ reference volumes, and then allocate digital identities all at once by a hierarchical clustering algorithm.
+In a different approach, an algorithm aims to find optimal neuron assignment by maximizing the intrinsic similarity between a point-set in a testing volume and that in a different imaging volume.
+The intrinsic similarity could be cast in a deep neural network model, called fDNC \cite{leifertransformer}.
+In fDNC, large synthetic point clouds across spacetime, which mimic the movements of \textit{C. elegans} head neurons, were used to train a transformer neural network.
+During inference, the transformer rapidly encodes each neuron's feature vector, computes pairwise similarity with those in a reference volume, and allocates each neuron's digital identity.